ghumphr/brainuploader/docs/README.md

 ### Acceptance Criteria
 - User needs to be able to collect decks into stacks
 - User needs to be able to review cards in stacks
-- User needs to be able to search search flashcards
+- User needs to be able to search flashcards
 - User needs to be able to schedule flashcards automatically

 ## Instructor